 Jobs in Belgium needs more than Belgium visa and just the obvious Belgium cover letter and Belgium CV writing and translation - it requires careful preparation.
-You will face problems that in all probability did not even cross your mind when you decided to try Belgian jobs.
+You will face problems that in all probability did not even cross your mind when you decided to try employment in Belgium.

 Do not take too lightly the influence the Belgium visa can have on the end result of your adventure!
 For example, you will experience the unfamiliar immigration rules and practices, job application procedures, the job selection trends and the management culture.

 Most visits to Belgium are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travelers like restaurants, hotels, clubs and shopping areas.
 In recent years, the Belgian authorities have carried out a number of investigations and operations against terrorist networks.

 You should exercise a high level of security awareness and monitor local news broadcasts and consular messages.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.

 All nationals except EU nationals holding a valid national ID card require passport valid for at least three months beyond length of stay.
 Some EU nationals may be required to present a valid passport in addition to a national ID card.